-We might be a little partial to JoyLab, Target's activewear brand (because we designed it with Target), but how can you not appreciate its affordability and on-trend looks?
+You'll appreciate JoyLab's affordability and on-trend looks.
 Nothing costs more than $50, so you can buy multiple pairs of leggings, sports bras, and cozy sweatshirts for every activity.
 Its pieces are great for almost any daily occasion—whether it's working from home, working out, or working on getting through your Netflix queue.

 You'll feel good, look good, and even do good in Girlfriend Collective.
 That's because the brand makes its activewear from recycled materials and follows ethical manufacturing procedures (aka paying its factory workers living wages, giving them fair working hours, and ensuring safe working conditions).